 Finally, building a compassionate society, by providing an integrated set of solutions to a target group is what these elements of strategic statements are all about.

-Once you learn how competitive advantage, objectives, Mission, Vision, Values, and scope as the core elements of strategy statement work, you will become number one in your niche in the market.
+Once you learn how competitive advantage, objectives, Mission, Vision, Values, and scope as the core elements of the strategy statement work, you will become number one in your niche in the market.

 This is easier said than done but do not give up.